lmajowka/avangate/README.md

 # Avangate

-This gem is a library to interact with Avangate SOAP API
+This gem is a library to interact with Avangate SOAP API And to manage IPN - Payment Notifications

 Current methods implemented:

+    SOAP:

     #login
     #addProduct
     #setBillingDetails
     #get_product_by_code

+    Notifications:

+    #generate_receipt

 ## Installation